jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (a) the minimum frequency of audits that the building consent accreditation body must conduct on accredited building consent authorities (which must be at least once every 3 years); and
   (b) any other matters the chief executive considers necessary or appropriate.

+**Audit fees**

+### 249A Fees for audits
+A building consent accreditation body may charge an accredited building consent authority the prescribed fee (if any) for an audit conducted under section 249(a) by the building consent accreditation body on the building consent authority.

 **Accreditation of building consent authorities or regional authorities**

 ### 250 Accreditation
-The building consent accreditation body may, on the application of a person made in accordance with section 253, accredit that person to perform the functions of a building consent authority under this Part and Part 2.
+The building consent accreditation body may, on the application of a person made in accordance with section 253, and on payment by the person of the prescribed fee (if any), accredit that person to perform the functions of a building consent authority under this Part and Part 2.

 ### 251 Criteria for accreditation
 Before granting accreditation, the building consent accreditation body must be satisfied that the applicant meets the prescribed criteria and standards for accreditation.